contentful/storageroom-to-contentful.rb/README.md

     "unique": null,
     "link_type": "Entry"
 ```
 ##Step 2:
+To convert values of ​​input_type in each collection file (``` data/collections/ ```), select action '4' from the menu.

+##Step 3:
-After modifying files with collections, run script again and select action '2' from the menu.
+After modifying files with collections, run script again and select action '3' from the menu.
 Enter the name of the new space on Contentful and import collections as content types.

-##Step 3:
+##Step 4:
 If the collection has a field of type ```Symbol```, the value of the entry must be strings.

 Example: